Heatmaps

 Row 2: Scroll Sessions

+Shows recent scroll-session data — timestamp, max depth reached, scroll velocity, and device.
 It helps users understand how deeply visitors scroll, how quickly they move, and whether scrolling behavior looks normal or excessive.

 Good Help-Guide Positioning